 Personalized Skin Care DNA Reports

-Explore your genetic skin characteristics.
-Reports include information about skin tanning, sun sensitivity, collagen breakdown, antioxidant properties, detoxification, pollution defense, youthfulness, predisposition to acne and many more.
+Explore your skin characteristics.
+Genetic reports include information about tanning ability, sun sensitivity, collagen breakdown, antioxidant availability, detoxification ability, pollution defense, youthfulness, acne predisposition, and more.

 Explore your unique skin characteristics based on the analysis of more than 8,000 genetic variations!